Pilot selection procedure: MPLS doctoral training courses

-This page provides information about the continuing pilot to improve the selection procedure for graduate applications, in order to ensure all candidates are evaluated fairly, for entry in the 2022-23 academic year.
+This page provides information about the continuing pilot to improve the selection procedure for graduate applications, in order to ensure all candidates are evaluated fairly.

 We believe that science is best done by a diverse and inclusive team, in which all members are valued, and in a supportive and positive research culture.
 Our philosophy is that embracing and supporting diversity in all forms will lead to a collaborative research culture in which science and scientists can flourish.